Chapter 2: Nonverbal Communication

 - The section highlights the importance of soft skills and uses an example of nonverbally conveying empathy.
 Thinking about a different soft skill (e.g., leadership, trustworthiness, adaptability), how might a professional use various types of nonverbal communication (kinesics, vocalics, personal presentation, artifacts) to demonstrate this skill effectively in a professional setting?

-- Digital communication has introduced new nonverbal cues like emojis and GIFs, while also limiting traditional ones.
+- Digital communication has introduced new nonverbal cues like emojis and Memes, while also limiting traditional ones.
 Considering the challenges of remote work or global teams, what specific types of nonverbal noise (e.g., from poor camera placement, delayed audio, or differing cultural interpretations of emojis) might arise in a video conference, and how can communicators proactively address them to ensure messages are accurately encoded and decoded?

 2.3 Analyzing the Impact of Nonverbal Cues on Communication

-Enhancing Or Undermining Verbal Messages
+Enhancing or Undermining Verbal Messages

 However, when nonverbal cues contradict verbal messages, they can undermine the message.
 Examples such as saying “I’m not upset” while crossing your arms and avoiding eye contact can lead to confusion or mistrust.
 Undermining nonverbal communication can also be unintentional, like the change in vocalics and facial expression that comes along with lying.
 An example of this is the fluctuation in tone and uneasy smile that might accompany telling someone that they look nice in their new outfit, betraying your true feeling that they do not, and undermining the compliment.

-Nonverbal Communication in Conflict Resolution
+Communicating Nonverbally in Conflict Resolution

 Nonverbal cues play a critical role in managing and resolving conflicts.
 Calm and open body language like uncrossed arms and appropriate eye contact signals receptiveness and a willingness to listen, while aggressive behaviors like pointing fingers or raising your voice can escalate tensions (Segrin & Flora, 2019).
-In conflict resolution, nonverbal communication aids in de-escalating tensions.
+In conflict resolution, nonverbal communication can aid in de-escalating tensions.
 Tone of voice, posture, eye contact, and touch are all nonverbal signals used to foster a collaborative environment for resolving disagreements.

-For example, leaning slightly forward and nodding during a heated discussion shows engagement and empathy, helping to diffuse anger and encourage constructive dialogue (Burgoon et al., 2021).
+For example, leaning slightly forward and nodding during a heated discussion can show engagement and empathy, helping to diffuse anger and encourage constructive dialogue (Burgoon et al., 2021).
 The process of de-escalation involves understanding the emotional state of the other person and being able to encode a message that will decrease their volatility.
 Recognizing someone’s emotional state is the process of reading their tone of voice, posture, and eye contact.
-The following factors display anxiety (raised tone, shifting weight from side to side, and rapid movements in eye contact), sadness (somber tone of voice, slouched posture, avoiding eye contact), and anger (louder tone, confrontational posture, and unbreaking eye contact) as well as a variety of other emotional states.
+The following factors can display anxiety (raised tone, shifting weight from side to side, and rapid movements in eye contact), sadness (somber tone of voice, slouched posture, avoiding eye contact), and anger (louder tone, confrontational posture, and unbreaking eye contact) as well as a variety of other emotional states.

 Replacing Verbal Communication